-The Red Cross and the NHS: a history of helping
+The British Red Cross and the NHS: a history of helping

-As the National Health Service reaches its 72nd anniversary, we take a look back at our proud history of working in the health and social care sector
+As the National Health Service celebrates its 75th anniversary on Wednesday 5 July, we take a look back at our proud history of working in the health and social care sector.

-Most people know about the voluntary nurses and doctors who worked with us during the First and Second World War, but our involvement in the health and social care sector goes back further than that.
+Most people know about the voluntary nurses and doctors who worked with us during the First and Second World War.

 In 1870, the first Red Cross horse-drawn ambulances were used during the Franco-Prussian war.
 And in 1921, Red Cross volunteer Percy Lane Oliver set up the UK’s first blood collection service.

 When the NHS was founded after the Second World War, we were there to help.
-Ensuring everyone in the UK had free access to the same level of care was an ambitious ask.
+Making sure everyone in the UK had free access to the same level of care was an ambitious ask.

 The Red Cross launched a five-year plan to help in the interim period before the new NHS system could be fully realised.

-As part of this, we ran nine auxiliary hospitals with 505 beds in total, which acted as a stepping-stone between hospital and home for those ready to be discharged.
+As part of this, we ran nine auxiliary hospitals with 505 beds in total.
+These acted as a stepping-stone between hospital and home for those ready to be discharged.

-Over the decades, we also started to focus more on what we called welfare services – things that helped people’s general health and wellbeing, but which hospitals didn’t have the time or resources to focus on.
+Over the decades, we also started to focus more on what we called welfare services.

-Two of our main services involved providing meals on wheels (in 1975, our volunteers in Derry-Londonderry were described as “The most wonderful ladies in the world”) and medical loans – the latter of which we still do today, providing wheelchairs and mobility aids.
+Two of our main services involved providing meals on wheels.
+They were well received - in 1975, our volunteers in Derry-Londonderry were described as “The most wonderful ladies in the world".

-In fact, we are the biggest national provider of short-term wheelchair loans – and often the only option for people who’d otherwise be facing months stuck on the sofa.
+In fact, we are still the biggest national provider of short-term wheelchair loans, and often the only option for people who’d otherwise be facing months stuck on the sofa.

-We work with each individual to offer them the personal support they need – whether it is getting them home safely and quickly, doing the shopping or help sorting out the heating.
+We still bridge the gap between home and hospital, working with each person to offer them the personal support they need.
+This includes getting them home safely and quickly, doing the shopping or sorting out the heating.

 Our services are ongoing all year round.
 But we can also scale up them to meet increased need or pressure – such as during the winter or, more recently, during the Covid-19 pandemic.